covid19database/phone-app-no-fork/README.md

 - git
 - the most recent version of android studio

+Important
+---
+Most of the recent issues encountered have been due to incompatible setup.
+We have now:
+- locked down the dependencies,
+- created setup and teardown scripts to setup self-contained environments with those dependencies, and
+- CI enabled to validate that they continue work.

+If you have setup failures, please compare the configuration in the passing CI builds with your configuration.
+That is almost certainly the source of the error.

 Installing
 ---
 Run the setup script for the platform you want to build